siduction/sidu-manual/data/en/0520-lamp-start_en.md

 ### Install phpMyAdmin

-To administer the MariaDb database we need *phpmyadmin*:
+To administer the MariaDb database, we need *phpmyadmin*:

 ~~~
 # apt install phpmyadmin